 That’s not to say we can’t learn from professionals or other sources (including, well, books).
 In fact, we can speed up the process of improvement with excellent instruction.
 However, as Moe demonstrated, you don’t improve and play great golf by thinking about it.
 (It took me about 30 years to learn this.)

 The irony of the pursuit of improvement in golf is that we have far superior technology than in Moe’s day and a tsunami of information in our phones, but the majority of golfers do not improve.
 Think about your approach to golf.
 Most of us consciously direct our bodies to move like we believe that we should.
 It’s like trying to walk up stairs thinking about how to angle your ankle and where to place your toes.

 Certainly, becoming “a student of the game” is a key tenet to becoming a good player, but most teachers, including Todd Graves, will tell you that thinking about the swing just leads to paralysis by analysis.
 (I’ve been there, got the T-shirt, as they say.)

-Our intent was to emulate Moe.
+We intended to emulate Moe.
 It’s our strong sense that Moe didn’t analyze his swing, but rather he pictured and felt what he wanted to do.
-And by following Moe’s example, you’d be hard pressed to find a better model to base your own process of improvement.
+And by following Moe’s example, you’d be hard-pressed to find a better model to base your process of improvement.